Williamson County, Tennessee

 Williamson County is a county in the U.S. state of Tennessee.
 As of the 2020 United States census, the population was 247,726.
 The county seat is Franklin, and the county is located in Middle Tennessee.
 The county is named after Hugh Williamson, a North Carolina politician who signed the U.S. Constitution.
-Adjusted for relative cost of living, Williamson County is one of the wealthiest counties in the United States.
 Williamson County is part of the Nashville-Davidson–Murfreesboro–Franklin, TN Metropolitan Statistical Area.
-In the 19th century, tobacco and hemp were cultivated here, and planters also raised blooded livestock, including horses and cattle.
+In the 19th century, tobacco and hemp were cultivated here, and planters also raised warm-blooded livestock, including horses and cattle.

+Williamson County is ranked as the wealthiest county in Tennessee, as well as among the wealthiest counties in the country.

 History

 Pre-Civil War

 The Tennessee General Assembly created Williamson County on October 26, 1799, from a portion of Davidson County.
 This territory had long been inhabited by at least five Native American cultures, including the Cherokee, Chickasaw, Choctaw, Creek, and Shawnee.
 It is home to two Mississippian-period mound complexes, the Fewkes site and the Old Town site, built by people of a culture dated to about 1000 CE, which preceded such historic tribes.